thezhe/ci.cmake/README.md

-# template.cmake
+# ci.cmake

-A self-contained CMake script.
+A self-container CMake script that builds, tests, and packages the current working directory.

 ## Usage

-See `template.cmake`.
+See `ci.cmake`.